Andrew Pierce: Career in journalism

 Pierce is a former assistant editor of both The Daily Telegraph and The Times newspapers, and the former political editor of the latter.
-He is a columnist and consultant editor for the Daily Mail, which he joined in 2009.
+He was a columnist and consultant editor for the Daily Mail, which he joined in 2009.
+He left the Daily Mail in July 2026.

 Pierce presented a Sunday morning political radio show on the commercial radio station LBC 97.3 from 2008 until 2012, when he left.
 That radio programme was in the latter years presented as a double-headed show with Kevin Maguire from the Daily Mirror.
 Pierce and Maguire continue their double act reviewing, previewing and dissecting the media and politics on the BBC, ITV and Sky News.
 On 22 March 2014, Pierce started presenting a Saturday breakfast show on LBC Radio.

 In 2014, the Daily Mail had to pay damages to Kirsten Farage after Pierce falsely claimed in a column that she had been a mistress of Nigel Farage, the then leader of UKIP, while he was still married to his first wife.
 In May 2018, the Daily Mail paid £11,000 towards the legal costs of the writer Kate Maltby after the publication of an article by Pierce about the claims of sexual harassment Maltby made against the politician Damian Green.
 The article was removed from the Mails website without the publication having made an admission of fault.

 Pierce is currently a presenter on the GB News television channel.
+He also launched a weekly column, The Exclusive, in September 2026 on Substack.